bpschmitt/tsi-bulkmetrics/README.md

 ### There are some limitations, however

-- Currently, it only reads a single timestamp and metric value
+- Currently, it only reads two columns from the Excel file.
+A timestamp column and a measurement column.

 #### Options for Creating a Metric
 ```